vkarpov15/thecodebarbarian.com/lib/posts/20180221_promise_finally.md

 };
 ```

 The key idea behind this implementation is that the `onFinally` handler may return a promise.
 If it does, you need to `.then()` on that promise and resolve or reject with what the initial promise settled to.
 You can explicitly check if the return value from the `onFinally` handler is a promise, but `Promise.resolve()` already does that for you and saves you several `if` statements.
-You also need to make sure you track the value or error the initial promise settled to, and make sure the returned promise from `finally()` either resolves to the initial resolved value `res`, or rethrow the initial rejected error `err`.
+You also need to make sure you track the value or error the initial promise settled to, and make sure the returned promise from `finally()` either fulfills to the initial resolved value `res`, or rethrow the initial rejected error `err`.

 Moving On
 ---------